yogeshmasaistudent/Event_loop-/README.md

 ---

-## 🌟 JavaScript is Single-Threaded
+## 🌟 JavaScript is Single-threaded + Synchronous Nature
 ---
 Let me explain with a fun example: